-First up, what is refinancing?
+What is refinancing?

-1. I want to reduce my home loan repayments
+1. I want to reduce my home loan repayments.

 The craziest part is the power of compounding interest.

-2. My property has increased in value
+2. My property has increased in value.

 If your property’s value has gotten a boost, you might be able to refinance and get a better rate.
 These days banks give better interest rates to borrowers with more equity.

-3. The fixed rate period on my loan is expiring
+3. The fixed rate period on my loan is expiring.

-4. I can afford to pay more off my loan
+4. I can afford to pay more off my loan.

-5. I want to increase my loan and take cash out
+5. I want to increase my loan and take cash out.

 How exactly does increasing your loan work?
-Using the example above, let’s say your house is today worth $600,000 and you have $450,000 left on your current mortgage.
+Let’s say your house today is worth $600,000, and you have $450,000 left on your current mortgage.
 This means you have $150,000 in home equity.
-You could refinance to turn $30,000 of this equity into a home loan, bringing your total lending to $480,000.
+You could refinance the home loan to withdraw $30,000 of this equity into a home loan, bringing your total lending to $480,000.

-6. I want to do some renovations
+6. I want to do some renovations.

-If you are doing a simple renovation, the numbers work exactly the same as taking cash out and you would rely on the equity in your home.
+- Simple renovations, like adding air-conditioning, solar panels or painting.
+If you are doing a simple renovation, the numbers work exactly the same as taking cash out, and you would rely on the equity in your home.

 7. I want to consolidate other loans (and credit cards)